 The reason for opting to go vegan could be one of many such as; ethical or environmental issues, cultural or religious beliefs, or for the perceived health benefits.

-The main nutrients which are a bit more tricky to obtain from a vegan diet include are; iron, zinc, calcium, vitamin B12, Vitamin D, iodine, and omega 3 fatty acids.
+The main nutrients which are a bit more tricky to obtain from a vegan diet include are; iron, zinc, calcium, vitamin B12, Vitamin D, iodine, selenium, and omega 3 fatty acids.

 I’m going to tackle this nutrient first as there is still an assumption that a vegan diet is devoid of protein – it’s a myth, there is protein in plants too!

 Those who follow a plant-based diet are generally not at risk of a protein deficiency, however, adequate intake of complete protein sources (i.e. proteins which all 9 essential amino acids*) is slightly more difficult through the consumption of plants alone.
 Complete sources of protein are mainly animal foods (meat, fish, and dairy) but also include plant-based foods such as soya, quinoa, hemp and chia seed.
 Most other plant proteins provide some, but not all, essential amino acids, with each plant providing a different combination.
 So, as long as you’re eating a mixture of different plant proteins you’ll be getting all the essential amino acids your body needs.
 Remember protein is not just important for those looking to build or maintain muscle – protein is a crucial component of every cell in the body!
 It is used to build and repair muscles, cartilage, ligaments, skin, hair and lots of other tissues, as well as making important enzymes, hormones, and antibodies, or defence cells, for our immune system.

 *essential = those of which we can’t make ourselves and must be obtained from the body